ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

   }

 ```
+!!! note
     We are adding the `rust-analyzer` extension via VS Code automatically whenever the container is created.
 It provides us with a variety of different features such as code completion, error detection, etc.
 ### Step 2: Verify version of Rust
 1. Verify the Rust installation by running the following code in the terminal.
 ```bash